Azure/azure-kusto-sdmt/README.md

 ### Meta data

-The whole datatransfer is steered by meta data.
+The whole data transfer is steered by meta data.
 Depending on the scenario, different meta data is required.
-Common meta data is
+Common meta data is:
  * Data transfer application name
  * Source object
  * Destination object